Skip to main content

 The new Terminal A at Newark Liberty International Airport reflects the creativity, innovation, and diversity of New Jersey and the surrounding region.
 At the core of the modernized and enhanced visitor experience are two permanent installations by artists Layqa Nuna Yawar and Karyn Olivier.
 Spanning the arrivals and departures halls, they were commissioned in partnership with Public Art Fund.

-Public Art Fund was invited by Munich Airport NJ and the Port Authority of New York and New Jersey to realize the two monumental, site-specific commissions.
-They may be encountered on multiple levels and at various points in a traveler’s journey through the terminal.
 Extending across the arrivals hall, Layqa Nuna Yawar’s vibrant 350-foot mural, Between the Future Past, celebrates the abundant diversity of Newark, New Jersey—from local flora and fauna to influential identities past and present.
 Cascading from the departures level to the arrivals hall are Karyn Olivier’s twin 50-foot suspended sculptures.
-Titled Approach, Olivier’s dynamic installation celebrates flight by capturing different views of Newark and Elizabeth, NJ, in photographs of local architecture, infrastructure, and topography shot from sunrise to nightfall.
+Titled Approach, Olivier’s dynamic installation celebrates flight by capturing different views of Newark and Elizabeth, New Jersey, in photographs of local architecture, infrastructure, and topography shot from sunrise to nightfall.
 Both artworks serve as love letters to New Jersey and pay homage to its local heroes and unique geography.

 These two permanent installations are complemented by 27 works by local artists, as part of a larger art program initiative.
 For these rotating installations, the EWR Terminal A Art Advisory Council invited submissions from New Jersey artists in several categories: digital, photography, and diptych.
 With the integration of thought-provoking and awe-inspiring public artworks, the new state-of-the-art terminal creates a striking and memorable sense of place.